 The following is a general definition of a condominium for information only.

 (For legal advice always seek the services of a competent professional.)

 There are things you should take the time to thoroughly check before buying a retirement condo.
-The following are good tips, so please take the time to read them:

 • Appearance: Review the retirement condo community property to see that it is well maintained.

 • Budget Reserves: Review the retirement condo community Budget to see if there are reserves to cover such things as snow shoveling.